-The farmers market is an ideal place to score abundant fresh local fruits and vegetables at once – especially in the summer!
+The farmers market is an ideal place to score an abundance of fresh, local fruits and vegetables at once – especially in the summer!

 Most of us are making fewer food shopping trips these days.
 And though you might not be able to touch, feel and smell produce as you would have last summer, your local farmer’s market is still an excellent way to get a bounty of immune-supporting fruits and vegetables.